Dekita/yt-moneytracker/readme.md

 - Enable Developer Mode (toggle switch, top right)
 - Click 'Load Unpacked'
 - Select the folder where you extracted the zipped files.
-- Load youtube studio and see your monetizationn progress!
+- Load youtube studio and see your monetization progress!

-# dekitarpg.com